Discover Your Favorite Craft Beers at These Local Outposts

 Artifex Brewing Company

-Another San Clemente hotspot, Artifex Brewing Company is a super cute craft beer joint that pours up award-winning brews on tap.
-They have so many incentives to get you to come on down, like BYO-food night, themed Bingo, food trucks, live music and more!
-If you are not a beer enthusiast, fear notāthey also have pink guava and mango seltzer slushies.
-And if you are a beer lover, try their Can We Be Friends West Coast IPA, whichĀ has hints of pineapple, tangerine zest and four different types of hops.
+Another San Clemente hotspot, Artifex Brewing Company is a craft beer joint that pours award-winning brews.
+They have many incentives to get you to come on down, like BYO-food night, themed Bingo, food trucks and live music!
+If you are not a beer enthusiast, they also have pink guava and mango seltzer and peach and dragon fruit hard tea.
+And if youāre a beer lover, try their Can We Be Friends?
+West Coast IPA, with hints of pineapple, white grape and lemon candy.
 At Artifex, they take pride in their craft and work hard to foster an environment where strangers can become friends over a heavy pour.

 Location: San Clemente